garageScript/c0d3-app/docs/developmentSetup.md

    DB_HOST=localhost
    DB_PORT=7000
 ```
-6. Build docker images.
+7. Build docker images.
 Go to docker directory and type `docker-compose build`.
 It will take some time for docker to pull and install everything.
 In the end you will have one container with a postgres database and one container for mattermost.

-7. Prepare volume directories.
+8. Prepare volume directories.
 Volumes are mappings from containers to your local machine.
 ```
 mkdir -pv ./volumes/app/mattermost/{data,logs,config,plugins,client-plugins}
 sudo chown -R 2000:2000 ./volumes/app/mattermost/
 ```
-8. Now you can start docker `docker-compose up` (add -d flag to start in detached mode).
+9. Now you can start docker `docker-compose up` (add -d flag to start in detached mode).
 To stop all containers `docker-compose down`.

-9. Configure your local mattermost server.
+10. Configure your local mattermost server.
 When you open [http://localhost:8080](http://localhost:8000), you will be greeted with the mattermost login page.
 Enter any email (this setup won't have an SMTP server, so no actual mails will be sent).
 First user automatically becomes the server admin.
 Create new team and enable use of personal access tokens *System Console > Integrations > Custom Integrations*.

-10. Generate a personal access token.
+11. Generate a personal access token.
 Close system console, go to team chat (town square) and click on three horizontal bars near your name *Account settings > Security* , then `generate personal access token`.
 This value will be used as MATTERMOST_ACCESS_TOKEN.

-11. Keep in mind that by default mattermost requires very secure passwords: at least 10 characters, at least one uppercase letter, one number and one special symbol.
-Either use such passwords or edit mattermost config at *docker/docker/volumes/app/mattermost/config/config.json* PasswordSettings and restart the server.

 12. Allow new users to join your team.
-As admin go to *Team settings/Allow any user with an account on this server to join this team*.
+As mattermost admin go to *Team settings/Allow any user with an account on this server to join this team*.

 13. Start c0d3 app `PORT=4000 yarn dev`.
 If everything went right you will see the landing page.
-Login with `admin:password` or register new user.
+There are two premade users: `admin:password` (admin, passed all lessons, can review submissions) and `newbie:password` (new user).
+And you can always register new ones if you want to.

 To submit challenges: